datacommonsorg/llm-tools/README.md

 open model that helps address the challenges of hallucination by grounding LLMs in the vast, real-world statistical data of Google's Data Commons.

-There are two methodology to achieve this: Retrieval Interleaved Generation (RIG) and Retrieval Augmented Generation (RAG).
+There are two methodologies used to achieve this: Retrieval Interleaved Generation (RIG) and Retrieval Augmented Generation (RAG).
 More details can be found in the [paper](https://datacommons.org/link/DataGemmaPaper) and [blog post](https://research.google/blog/grounding-ai-in-reality-with-a-little-help-from-data-commons/).